VignanTej/teltonika-eye-homeassistant/esphome/MQTT_CONFIG_GUIDE.md

 ---

 **Summary:**
 - MQTT credentials go in `secrets.yaml` (keeps them private)
-- Changes require recompilation (that's normal for ESPHow  configuration)
+- Changes require recompilation and reflashing (static configuration)
+- No runtime configuration UI - all settings are compiled into firmware
 - Auto-discovery makes integration with Home Assistant seamless
-- Topic prefix includes device MAC for uniqueness
+- Use the ESPHome web dashboard or CLI to update and flash firmware